iftikhar8/thesis/chapters/theoretical/docs/theoretical.md

 The oceanographic circulation model used was BRAN3 [Bluelink renalysis, version 3p5; Oke:2013dm], a hindcast model based on the Ocean Forecasting Australia Model (OFAM).
 BRAN is a data-assimilating model that aims to resolve mesoscale eddies in 3-dimensions, at the scale of 10 km in the horizontal (0.1° latitude and longitude) and 5-10 m vertically (15 depth bins between 0-105 m).
 The model consists of mean daily current velocities, sea-level anomaly, sea-surface temperature, and salinity over the period January 1993 to September 2012.
 An eddy diffusivity value (K) of 300 ms^-1^ was used, as per similar studies in the region [CITE condie, chiswell].
 The time-step of the model was 2 hours.

 ### Biological sub-model

-[It looks odd to be using a trop/sub trop species for this region.
-I would approach this differently.
-Say you sought to parameterise the model to represent a ubiquitious rocky reef fish which has been well studied.
-Then say pomacentrids are a good model but many purely temperate fish don’t have enough data…so use a similar trop/sub-trop.
-And good to highlight that things like PLD used is similar to that of many temperate fishes. ]

-[Be more clear about this point as it can sound like you used a fixed PLD which is not strictly true.
-I’d individual larvae realized a PLD from a guassian distribution with a mean of X and SD of Y.  This was implemented by assigning a PLD value from the distribution in advance and then stopping their dispersal at this point, allowing them to settle if they were over available reef.]

-This doesn’t flow very well.
-See my advice above.
-I’d do this bit as:
--	Once spawned larva dispersed for PLD (incorporate my comments above) and would only settle if over reef at the end.
--	During dispersal the position of the larvae was updated every time step based on 1) the current and 2) behavioural properties—OVM, Diel and Horz swim/orient.

-Then explain how this is done each time step for each behavior but note you’ve explained this above a bit so you can be brief…its just useful for all this to be clear.

 To populate the parameters of the model, we used characteristics of temperate rocky reef fish, and chose Pomacentridae due many species distribution along the NSW coast, and their high representation in the literature [CITE example].
 The literature on early-life fish histories is biased towards tropical and sub-tropical species, therefore where values for temperate Pomacentridae were not found, information of tropical larvae was utilised (@tbl:bio-params).
 The individual larvae only settled if at the end of their pelagic larval duration they were able to sense a settlement reef patch (within the settlement sensory distance of suitable settlement habitat).
 The larvae were spawned in the preflexion stage, assumed a species with benthic eggs which is common for Pomacentridae.
 The larvae were given a sensory zone of 10 km with which to sense settlement reef habitat, a generous example of sensory abilities used to help overcome the coarse 10 km of the oceanographic model resolution (@tbl:bio-base).
 The oceanographic model often had no velocities near the coast (due its inherent grid structure), limiting the ability of fish to settle on some reefs.
 To orientate and swim towards a reef, the fish were given a olfactory range of 15 km, which was 5km longer than the settlement sensory ability.